jakeru/py_linenoise/README.md

 ## Motiviation

+The GNU readline library is a standard package in Python, but sometimes it's hard to use:

  * How do you have a hot key exit the line editing so you can offer context sensitive help?
  * How do you call a polling function during line editing so you can check for other things?

-These things might be possible in C but the Python readline packaging makes it difficult.
-Having a simple/native Python implementation of line editing makes these things much easier.
+Having a simple, hackable, native Python implementation of line editing makes these things much easier.